adrian-kwiatkowski/resume/README.md

 In the beginning of 2021, I moved to Copenhagen and started working in Jayway on the GN Kai project - a companion app that helps onboard people to a new experience of using hearing aid.
 This app was written entirely using Apple's new UI framework - SwiftUI.
 Later that year I joined Jabra Sound+ team where I learned the basics of the new Swift Concurrency framework (async await).

 Personally, I am a very friendly and conflict-free person.
-I also love the eco-friendly, zero waste lifestyle, a mindfulness approach and all kinds of animals - I have a cat.
+I also love the eco-friendly, zero waste lifestyle, a mindfulness approach and all kinds of animals.

 ## Contact info